 Allowing the popsicle to melt offers an opportunity for you to refer to the sun’s heat and its effect on the popsicle.

 During winter, you can do the same experiment with small cups of water.
 You may ask, ‘What caused the water to turn into ice?”
 The answer would be the temperature outside!

 Play a simple game in which you verbally offer a situation or a cause.
 Ask your child to fill in an action or an effect.
 You could start by saying, “It was snowing outside.”
 Your child could then respond by saying, “All kids have sleds.”
 If you said, “Someone rang the doorbell,” your child could respond, “Our dog began to bark.”

-In this activity, there is no single correct answer, just like there is no single cause and one effect!
+There is no single correct answer in this activity, just like there is no single cause and one effect!